A New Attitude

 Dawn looked away embarrassed Spike was reminding her of everything Buffy had done for her.

 "Or, I know, she should have killed Willow when she went all Destroy the World

-Willow paled in memory of that time.
+Willow paled at the memory.
 Kennedy sent the blonde vampire a hateful look as she wrapped her arms around the visibly shaken witch.